๐Ÿฅ—Intro to Nutrition

 Why This Matters

-Water isn't just something you drink when you're thirsty—it's the medium in which virtually every biological process in your body takes place.
-In Introduction to Nutrition, you're being tested on understanding how hydration connects to nutrient transport, thermoregulation, electrolyte balance, and metabolic function.
-These concepts appear repeatedly in questions about digestion, physical performance, and overall health maintenance.
+Water is the medium in which virtually every biological process in your body takes place.
+In Intro to Nutrition, you'll be tested on how hydration connects to nutrient transport, thermoregulation, electrolyte balance, and metabolic function.
+These concepts show up repeatedly in questions about digestion, physical performance, and overall health.

 Don't just memorize that "water is important."
 Know why each hydration concept matters physiologically, how dehydration disrupts specific body systems, and when different hydration strategies apply.
-The exam loves to test your ability to connect fluid balance to broader nutritional outcomes—so focus on mechanisms, not just facts.
+Exam questions tend to ask you to connect fluid balance to broader nutritional outcomes, so focus on mechanisms, not just facts.

 Physiological Functions of Water